racalcity-maker/brocker_esp32s3/README.md

 5. **Devices & templates**: add devices via Simple editor or Wizard, choose the template, and fill its fields (slots, heartbeats, MQTT routes).
 Scenarios and topics appear under the template card.
 6. **Saving**: click “Save changes”.
 The manager validates the JSON, writes it to SD, reinitializes template runtimes, and logs the resulting memory usage.

+### Status LED Feedback

+- GPIO 48 drives the built-in WS2812 LED to reflect system health.
+- Solid green (≈20% brightness) means Wi-Fi is connected and the SD card is mounted and healthy.
+- Solid red indicates Wi-Fi isn’t up yet; blinking red warns about a missing or faulty SD card.
+- These patterns come from `error_monitor` → `status_led`, so you can reuse the same API if extra states or custom colors are required.

 ---

 ## Built-in MQTT Broker